onap/vnfrqts-requirements/docs/Chapter5.rst

 -  must not contain the {vm-type} and/or {network-role}/int\_{network-role}

--  should contain the term “shared” and/or contain text that identifies the VNF.
+-  should contain the term "shared" and/or contain text that identifies the VNF.

-Only alphanumeric characters and “\_” underscores must be used in the resource ID.
+Only alphanumeric characters and "\_" underscores must be used in the resource ID.
 Special characters must not be used.

 All {index} values must be zero based.
 That is, the {index} must start